Dynamical symmetry breaking in Yang-Mills geometrodynamics: Dynamical symmetry breaking in Yang-Mills geometrodynamics

 Let us not forget that in equations (\ref{LCcurr1pert}-\ref{LCcurr2pert}) the metric tensor is perturbed like in equation (\ref{metricfirst}).
 We can rewrite equation (\ref{fopcovdercurr}) as follows,

 where we have written the first order perturbed local current as $\tilde{J}^{\lambda} = J^{\lambda} + \varepsilon \: J_{(1)}^{\lambda}$.
-As we did in a previous work \cite{dsmg}, we can imagine spacetime between an initial constant time hypersurface and an intermediate constant time hypersurface, right when the perturbation starts taking place, a region of spacetime where the unperturbed local currents are considered to be conserved, that is $\nabla_{\mu}\:J^{\mu} = 0$.
-In this initial region of spacetime, the unperturbed local currents, lie inside the unperturbed local blade one or blade two, the local planes of gauge symmetry.
+As we did in a previous work \cite{dsmg,dsmg2}, we can imagine spacetime between an initial constant time hypersurface and an intermediate constant time hypersurface, right when the perturbation starts taking place, a region of spacetime where the unperturbed local currents are considered to be conserved, that is $\nabla_{\mu}\:J^{\mu} = 0$.
+In this initial region of spacetime, the unperturbed local currents, lie inside the local blade one or blade two, the local planes of gauge symmetry.
 Now, the original local current $J^{\mu}$ will be conserved no longer in the spacetime region determined by the intermediate constant time hypersurface and a final constant time hypersurface.
-After the intermediate constant time hypersurface, the perturbation generated by the external agent to the source starts taking place and the ensuing conservation equation will be for the perturbed local current $\tilde{\nabla}_{\mu}\:\tilde{J}^{\mu} = 0$.
+After the intermediate constant time hypersurface, the perturbation generated by the external agent to the source, starts taking place and the the ensuing conservation equation will be for the perturbed local current $\tilde{\nabla}_{\mu}\:\tilde{J}^{\mu} = 0$.
 The geometrical reason for this can be associated to the fact that the local planes of symmetry, both blade one and two, will be tilted by the perturbation with respect to the planes on the initial field structure.
 There will be at every point in spacetime new local planes of symmetry.
-This geometrical effect can be visualized through the new perturbed $\tilde{T}_{(o)}^{\mu}$, $\tilde{T}_{(1)}^{\mu}$, $\tilde{T}_{(2)}^{\mu}$, $\tilde{T}_{(3)}^{\mu}$, the particular tetrad that diagonalizes the local stress-energy $\tilde{T}_{\mu\nu}$, as we can see from the perturbed version of expression (\ref{SETYM}),
+This geometrical effect can be visualized through the new perturbed $\tilde{T}_{(o)}^{\mu}$, $\tilde{T}_{(1)}^{\mu}$, $\tilde{T}_{(2)}^{\mu}$, $\tilde{T}_{(3)}^{\mu}$, the particular tetrad that diagonalizes the local stress-energy tensor.
 The new local planes or blades of symmetry in spacetime after the perturbation took place, will no longer coincide with the old ones.
 This is the reason why after the perturbations already took place the equation $\nabla_{\mu}\:J^{\mu} = 0$ is no longer valid and according to equation (\ref{covdercurrcomp}) the following result will be valid,